greenelab/deep-review/manuscript.md

 Beyond the cultural hurdles around data sharing, there are also technological and legal hurdles related to sharing individual health records or deep models built from such records.
 This subsection deals primarily with these challenges.

-EHRs are designed chiefly for clinical, administrative and financial purposes, such as patient care, insurance and  billing [@FkSZ1qmz].
+EHRs are designed chiefly for clinical, administrative and financial purposes, such as patient care, insurance, and billing [@FkSZ1qmz].
 Science is at best a tertiary priority, presenting challenges to EHR-based research in general and to deep learning research in particular.
 Although there is significant work in the literature around EHR data quality and the impact on research [@odRiFxnB], we focus on three types of challenges: local bias, wider standards, and legal issues.
 Note these problems are not restricted to EHRs but can also apply to any large biomedical dataset, e.g. clinical trial data.